blabla1337/skf-flask/skf/markdown/code_examples/java/4-code_example--Aggregate user contol--.md

 the following code snippet can be used in relation with the following servlet snippet

-public class AggregateControl extends HttpServlet{
+public final class AggregateControl extends HttpServlet{
 	private static final long serialVersionUID = 1L;
     public aggregateControl() {
         super();